 Joining GitHub Sponsors

 Anyone who contributes to an open source project and lives in a supported region is eligible to become a sponsored developer.
 Contributions include but are not limited to bug reports, issue triage, code, documentation, leadership, business development, project management, mentorship, and design.
-If you live in a region that isn't already supported by GitHub Sponsors, you can sign up for the waitlist to participate in the beta of GitHub Sponsors.
+If you live in a region that isn't already supported by GitHub Sponsors, you can sign up for the waitlist to participate in GitHub Sponsors.
 For more information, see "Setting up GitHub Sponsors for your personal account."

 Any organization that contributes to an open source project and legally operates in a supported region is eligible to become a sponsored organization.
 If your organization operates in a region that isn't already supported by GitHub Sponsors, join the waitlist at GitHub Sponsors.
 For more information, see "Setting up GitHub Sponsors for your organization."